 Lindsay is an artist who enjoys living in Oklahoma.
 Most artists have to move to larger cities to fulfill their dreams.
 Without support for our local artists, they will leave.

+Great message points, very well done.
+Each of these messages can very easily be included in any kind of media interview or even talking with potential art buyers.

 Tactics